AndrewSav/semaphore-docker/README.md

 Substitute `v2.8.53` above with the git commit hash, branch or tag name from the [ansible-semaphore/semaphore](https://github.com/ansible-semaphore/semaphore) repository.

 It also can be build via GitHub actions.
+Create a PAT with the repo permission [here](https://github.com/settings/tokens>), then enter the PAT value and docker credentials [here](https://github.com/BarfootThompson/semaphore-docker/settings/secrets/actions) as `DOCKERHUB_TOKEN`, `DOCKERHUB_USERNAME` and `PAT`

 ## Differences from the official image

 - `config.json` is not regenerated on each container start, instead it is mapped from host
 - most of the configuration is provided via `config.json`, not via environment variables.
 This makes _all_ configuration options available, not just those that are exposed by the official image
-- `semaphore setup` is not run on startup since we already have a working `config.json configuration
+- `semaphore setup` is not run on startup since we already have a working `config.json` configuration
 - this build has to use `git clone` to get the sources since it is not in the official repository
 - this build uses an official nodejs image for building the frontend (the official image does `apk add node npm` instead)
 - this build uses more up to date (as of the time of writing) alpine images